SandyRodger/launch_school_books/introduction_to_the_command_line.md

  - Understand the commands that tutorials tell you to use. (install software, see under the hood for computer commands and processes)
  - Have power of precision over the computer. (monitor your computer and its resources, diagnose software issues)

+### CHATGPT3 ON 'SHELL'

+In coding, the term "shell" typically refers to a command-line interface (CLI) or a shell program that provides a text-based interface for interacting with the operating system or executing commands.
+The shell is a program that takes commands from the user, interprets them, and then communicates with the operating system to perform the requested actions.

+There are different types of shells, and they may have varying features and syntax.
+Two common types of shells are:

+Bourne Shell (sh): The original Unix shell, known as the Bourne Shell, provides a simple and basic command-line interface.
+It serves as the foundation for many other shells.
+Bash (Bourne Again SHell): Bash is an enhanced version of the Bourne Shell and is widely used on Unix-like systems, including Linux.
+It includes additional features and improvements over the original Bourne Shell.
+Shells are essential for tasks like navigating the file system, running programs, and managing system configurations.
+They allow users to interact with the underlying operating system by entering commands and receiving output.
+In addition to the Bourne Shell and Bash, there are other shells like the C Shell (csh), Korn Shell (ksh), and Zsh (Z Shell), each with its own set of features and syntax.

+- So the take-away is the SHELL = CLI

 ## [Preparations](https://launchschool.com/books/command_line/read/preparations)

  - Setting up a virtual server on your computer.